jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-17-interview-tortured-conscience.md

 featuredimg: https://i.ibb.co/rGBmfR1/Jeff.png
 ---

 Tortured Conscience is a Christian death metal band, who deal with deeper theological issues as well as social issues.
-Jeff Leonard took some time out of his schedule, to discuss the history of the band, the story behind remixing & remastering of Every Knee Shall Bow, and Reformed theology.
+Jeff Leonard took some time out of his schedule, to discuss the history of the band, the story behind remixing & remastering Every Knee Shall Bow, Reformed theology and the upcoming release "Death to False Gods".

 <hr>
 **Introduce yourself and tell us your role in Tortured Conscience.**